jericodaag/Horizon/README.md

 | Appwrite | [Documentation](https://appwrite.io/docs) |
 | Vite | [Documentation](https://vitejs.dev/guide/) |
 | Tailwind CSS | [Documentation](https://tailwindcss.com/docs) |

-### Note for Sir Rannie
-Dear Sir, thank you for taking the time to evaluate my project.
-To run this application locally, I would be happy to provide you with the .env.local file containing the necessary Appwrite credentials.
 Please let me know your preference - I can either:

 - Send you the environment file directly for immediate testing